wende/moonproject/WARP.md

 ## Project Overview

-"The Box For The Moon" is a narrative-driven 3D interactive puzzle game built with Three.js and Vite.
+"The Box for Moon" is a narrative-driven 3D interactive puzzle game built with Three.js and Vite.
 It's a birthday gift featuring multiple interconnected puzzles that tell a story as they're solved in sequence.

 ## Essential Commands